 Converting the HybriZAP-2.1 two-hybrid library to the phagemid form allows screening of the phagemid library in yeast cells by transformation of yeast cells with supercoiled phagemid DNA.
-The HybriZAP-2.1 vector has been designed to allow simple, efficient in vivo excision of any cloned insert contained within the lambda vector to form a phagemid containing the cloned insert.
+The HybriZAP-2.1 vector has been designed to allow simple, efficient in vivo excision of any cloned insert contained within the lambda vector to form a phagemid containing the cloned insert.^{5, 6, 22}

-This in vivo excision depends on engineered DNA sequences in the HybriZAP-2.1 vector and on the presence of a variety of proteins, including helper phage-derived proteins.
+This in vivo excision depends on the DNA sequences that Agilent has placed in the HybriZAP-2.1 vector and on the presence of a variety of proteins, including helper phage-derived proteins.
 The helper phage proteins recognize a region of DNA normally serving as the f1 bacteriophage "origin of replication" for positive-strand synthesis.
-This origin of replication can be divided into two overlying parts: (1) the site of initiation and (2) the site of termination for DNA synthesis.
-These two regions have been subcloned separately into the HybriZAP-2.1 vector.
+This origin of replication can be divided into two overlying parts: (1) the site of initiation and (2) the site of termination for DNA synthesis.23 These two regions have been subcloned separately into the HybriZAP-2.1 vector.
 The lambda phage is made accessible to the helper phage-derived proteins by simultaneously infecting a strain of E. coli with both the lambda vector and the helper phage.